 I know exactly what to do and where to go.
 I head down the cave and follow the path, killing and navigating around the fauna of the game.
 I reach the first crossroad, an inverted T with a big rock in the middle.
 I head left and reach the first Metroid of the game.
 It initially looks like a classic Metroid parked on the ground with its three eyes looking straight at the player.
 But then it moults and an Alpha Metroid bursts from the membrane!
 It looks like an insect has been grafted on top of the old bulbous look.
 To me, this was what a Metroid always was.
 A creature that moults from a skin into creepy stuff.
 I’m actually bummed most other games just use the Larva Metroid.
 It looks cool but it’s kind of boring.

-I do exactly what’s needed to kill the first Metroid quickly.
+I do exactly what’s needed to kill the first Metroid quickly: I shoot a bunch of missiles at its underbelly.
 I probably killed that exact Metroid hundreds of times.
 I head for the two hidden recharge stations in the room, and the earthquake starts.
 My Metroid counter scrambles and settles on my new Metroid count.

 38 Metroids Left